snabbco/snabb/README.md

 The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
 I have pushed all my changes upstream, including Lua 5.2 support and fixes to not allocate globals.

-I have added initial coverage tests, and a C test to check constants and structures, but these are very much work in progress.
+I have added initial coverage tests (need fixing), and a C test to check constants and structures.

-There is now limited [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x86, glibc).
+There is now limited [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x86, glibc) at present (looks like OSX support may come soon).
 You can [see the test results here](https://travis-ci.org/justincormack/ljsyscall).
-If you fork the code you should be able to run these tests by setting up your own Travis account.
+If you fork the code you should be able to run these tests by setting up your own Travis account, and they will also be run for pull requests.

 ## What is implemented?